 When we switch from a physical model of working to the digital mode, our body responds differently.
 Ignoring our body stress signals may emerge in the form of a disease and distress.
 Peeping into a fraction of my life story will explain the things more clearly.

 I am a happy and satisfied human being normally.
 You may ask how come?
 Are you very smart and competent?
 Or you have all your ambitions fulfilled and wishes granted?
 My reply is a firm NO.

-I can explain in few words that you can believe.
+I can explain in a few words that you can believe.
 The very first thing I did to remain in peace was to withdraw myself from any kind of rat-race in my workplace.
 To say in a more simple way is that I stopped thinking to be superior than my colleagues.
 So I remained out of my boss’ GOOD LIST.

-Also, I avoided working extra hours in order to save some quality time for my family, at the cost losing some remuneration.
+Also, I avoided working extra hours in order to save some quality time for my family, at the cost of losing some remuneration.

 Sounds so unconvincing?
-Yes, not everyone has a liberty to live like this.
+Yes, not everyone has the liberty to live like this.
 It is possible only when you have good financial support and a mindset which can set your ways to live your life.
 This definitely makes you believe in “Happiness comes from within”.